CRStromberg/CS3-CStromberg/README.md

 - [Video Speedup Screenshot](FinalProject/VideoSpeedup/screenshot.jpeg)
 - total points = 100/100
 - On a side note: if you search my code online you might find it posted elsewhere.
-I did enjoy using Kattis this summer and made a public repo with my code.
+I did enjoy using Kattis this semester and made a public repo with my code (https://github.com/CRStromberg/Kattis).
 That being said they still needed to be modified for your requirements.
 I just don't want you to think I cheated.
 I wrote two of the three programs shortly after signing up for Kattis.